 What’s needed?
 To start, a major public push by President Obama (I think this does merit (rhetorical) attention from the President), Secretary Clinton, Secretary Locke, and others emphasizing to the private sector the importance of this effort.
 No bailout here; no US government funding guarantees.
 Just op-eds, letters, and phone calls, so corporate leaders and foundations in the US understand the considerable upside for them and the country.

 The above is not intended to let my good friends in the private sector off the hook.
 A number of companies are putting in substantial funding for their own, corporate pavilions at the Expo.
 This is great, but they, and the many firms that have not committed to the Expo, should realize that in the long run, money which supports a positive image of the US in China is a good commercial investment.
 A first rate US Pavilion will make a positive contribution to this goal.
 And don’t forget, programs at the US Pavilion that highlight the US way of life can help illustrate themes such as the value of market driven innovation, transparency in government rules and regulations, and, yes, the continuing vitality of a market-based economy, etc., thereby supporting key US business goals in China.
 Finally, 140 million eyeballs on your logo and products in the US Pavilion is not a trivial marketing opportunity.

 For this major, global event to come and go without a respectable US presence would be a crime.
 Let’s hope the strategic planners of the USG and private sector recognize and seize this opportunity.

 NOTE: The folks who are organizing the US Pavilion effort have established a non-profit entity and are contributing their time on a pro-bono basis.
 They have the formal blessing of the State Department but lack the big push they need from USG and private sector.
-Best place to go to get more info on their effort is their website: http://www.usapavilion2010.com/Explore posts in the same categories: China, Shanghai, World Expo
+Best place to go to get more info on their effort is their website: http://www.usapavilion2010.com/China, Shanghai, World Expo